LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 ## Select and boot servers

-Using your choice of cloud provider or bare metal.
+Using digital ocean.
 These are minimum suggested specifications:

+- fake-laptop (4G RAM, 25G Disk)
 - daemon (4G RAM, 25G Disk)
 - control (16G RAM, 300G Disk)
-- worker (16G RAM, 300G Disk)

 ## Access control

 This is personal preference.
-At a minimum, create a new user on each machine and disable root access.
+At minimum, create new users and disable root access.
+The daemon will need an `so` user, see below.

 ## Initial Ubuntu base setup

-**On all remote machines:**
+**On daemon and control:**

 1. Set unique hostnames